 The massage therapy industry is booming and many licensed massage therapists (LMTs) are enjoying the freedom to work where and when they want, and massage therapy students are enjoying job prospects like never before.

-However, does this mean LMT’s are satisfied with their work?This is what we set out to uncover.
-Massage Tables Now surveyed 1,197 professional massage therapists in the United States and Canada to gain insights about their overall career satisfaction.
+However, does this mean LMT’s are satisfied with their work?This is what Massage Tables Now set out to uncover by surveying 1,197 professional massage therapists in the United States and Canada, to gain insights about their overall career satisfaction.

 While there is a ton of research studies that analyze massage therapy from a medical perspective, there are very few studies that examine massage therapy from a career and professional perspective.